intel/dffml/docs/arch/alice/discussion/0037/reply_0015.md

 tbdex currency as DID.
 DID method are like CLI command config are like operation inputs.
 Can make currency therefore sets of values.
 I will trade you things matching these strategic principles for execution of this off chain contract.

-> We're getting rid of money
+> We're getting rid of currency.
+AI driven barter system in the agregate operates like a corperation

 thise can be provenance with attesttionby listed prties